Professor Salomé Voegelin

 Professor of Sound

 Salomé Voegelin is a writer, researcher and practitioner engaged in listening as a socio-political practice.
 Her work and writing deal with sound, the world sound makes: its aesthetic, social and political realities that are hidden by the persuasiveness of a visual point of view.
-She is the author of Listening to Noise and Silence (2010), Sonic Possible Worlds (2014/21), and The Political Possibility of Sound (2018).
-All three books, as well as her numerous articles and papers, applied working and experimentation, develop a critical understanding of art and the environment as aesthetic, ecological and social, as well as economic and political milieus, whose relational reality and artistic fiction is made accessible and thinkable through sound.
+She is the author of Listening to Noise and Silence (2010), Sonic Possible Worlds (2014/21), and The Political Possibility of Sound (2018) and Uncuraing Sound (2023).
+All four books, as well as her numerous articles and papers, applied working and experimentation, develop a critical understanding of art and music as aesthetic, ecological and social, as well as economic and political milieus, whose relational reality and artistic fiction is made accessible and thinkable through sound.
 Applying phenomenology and possible world theory, and working across art theory, musicology and literary studies as well as performance theory, and into practice she develops a “sonic thinking”, understood not as essentialist or an anti-visual mode of engagement, but as multi-sensory and response-able, making us “see” more, and appreciative also of what we might not see.